luisjure/csound-vim/README.md

 #### manual installation

-The plugin was designed to be patogen-compatible, and the recommended method of installation is described above.
+The plugin was designed to be patogen-compatible, and the recommended method of installation is the one described above.

 Manual installation is possible, but might not work as well.